Other common road rules

 - driving with animals.

-You must not switch your headlights to high beam if another vehicle is closer than 200m in front of you.
+You must not have your headlights on high beam if another vehicle is closer than 200m to you—this includes when you are following someone and when they are driving towards you.

-You may flash the headlights briefly before overtaking another vehicle, but make sure they do not dazzle other road users.
+You may flash your headlights briefly before overtaking another vehicle, but make sure they do not dazzle other road users.
 You may be fined for incorrectly using your high beam lights.

 You can only use front or rear fog lights if it is difficult to see other vehicles or objects due to poor weather conditions—such as heavy rain or fog.